 It was less than 2 hours (maybe a lot less) that found the FBI knocking on Don’s front door demanding to know what the hell he was doing talking with one of the most murderous dictators ever known.

-The stunt made Time magazine, The International Herald Tribune and the local newspapers, for one issue, but was dropped quickly.
-Very quickly.
+The stunt made Time magazine, The International Herald Tribune and the local newspapers; but was dropped quickly, very quickly.

 A few years later cancer took Don’s life.

 But the “Last King of Scotland” almost became the “The Last King of Hawaii”.
-And Don Dzura will always be remembered by many of us as the man that brokered the deal.
+And Don Dzura will always be remembered as the man that brokered the deal.